BUSINESS CHALLENGES

 Nevertheless, collecting and processing obituary data remains a challenging task for our clients due to several factors:

-- Handling diverse and enormous data sources: A vast amount of historical obituary data is scattered across thousands of digital resources from newspapers, libraries, governments, churches, universities, and funeral home websites,…
+- Handling diverse and enormous data sources: A vast amount of historical obituary data is scattered across millions of digital resources from public newspapers, libraries, governments, churches, universities, and funeral home websites,…

 - Manual Inefficiency: Manually extracting and indexing different formats, data types, and complex web structures is time-consuming and costly.